wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## Generate an API Using Swagger

-Because we expose our REST API via Swagger, you can generate a working implementation of the API.
+Because we expose the Wavefront REST API via Swagger, you can generate a working implementation of the API for the language or CLI you want to use.

 **Note:** If you use the default Swagger configuration settings, for example, do generate a Java client, might result in errors.
 Follow these steps instead: